Those who read the email I sent last night know that I lost a very important person in my life this week.

 I’m not going to put them all in, but I’d like to put in my top 15 favorite comments by Eileen Lonergan and the posts they link to.
-And of course, a little of my own commentary (in bold.)
+And, of course, a little of my commentary (in bold.)

 Eileen and her youngest of three lovely daughters, Fiona with Rusty, their Golden Retriever at their feet.
 December 2016.
 Too cute!
 Doesn’t Eileen look great here?
 And after months of chemo/radiation.
 I really thought that she had beat the beast.

-I adore a white kitchen, I could not have anything else.
-I think you should reference back to the post you did about becoming emotionally detached when selling your house.
-As soon as you decide to sell it’s not about you, it’s about making the house appealing to the masses.
-Great post to pour over with my morning coffee, I feel a project coming on!
-Thank you Laurel.
+I adore a white kitchen; I could not have anything else.
+I think you should refer back to the post you did about becoming emotionally detached when selling your house.
+As soon as you decide to sell, it’s not about you; it’s about making the house appealing to the masses.
+Great post to pour over with my morning coffee; I feel a project coming on!
+Thank you, Laurel.

 But, later on, Eileen did purchase window treatments from Overstock.
 And you would never know that they are ready-made drapes.
 The quality is really good.

-I love the Pin It button on every image, I vote keep it.
-I love these yellow rooms. you need to be brave to commit to the colors and you should feel brave in your own home.
+I love the Pin It button on every image; I vote to keep it.
+I love these yellow rooms.
+You need to be brave to commit to the colors, and you should feel brave in your own home.
 My Sunday morning with this blog brings me so much joy.
-Thank you Laurel.
+Thank you, Laurel.